teamniteo/handbook/5_People/personal-finances.md

 ### Emergency fund and loans

-Investing is risky and there can be years where the return is negative.
+Investing is risky, and there can be years where the return is negative.
 That is also the worst time to sell your investments.
 Therefore you should always keep a 6-month emergency fund.

-There is an easy 5-8% return per year for a lot of people that comes with zero risks.
+There is an easy 5-8% return per year for many people with zero risks.
 What is it?
 Paying off your (short-term) loans.
 Save money and pay for furniture, car, or any other large purchase in cash.

 ## Optimizing taxes

 Niteans are either sole proprietors or have companies that charge Niteo for the work.
 When you have a registered business, you can legitimately and legally save money on taxes when purchasing things for your company.
-This can be a computer, phone, desk, chair, software, or anything else you need for your job (and was not paid for directly by Niteo).
+This can be a computer, phone, desk, chair, software, or anything else you need for your job (and was not paid directly by Niteo).

-You have two options to purchase something: either out-of-pocket from your savings or from your company's pocket.
+You have two options to purchase something: either out-of-pocket from your savings or your company's pocket.
 The second option brings you large savings.

 Let's look at an example of a computer purchase.
 In our first example, we'll buy our computer after we've paid taxes in the company.
 This tax can be corporate profit tax or, more often, salary taxes.